 Describe the plan for developing a definition of managed objects.
 The plan shall specify one of the following:

 The definitions will be part of this project.
 Yes.
-This PHY provides an interface between the MAC sublayer and the physical optical channel.
+This standard provides an interface between the MAC sublayer and the physical optical channel.
 The PHY conceptually includes a management entity called the PLME.
 This entity provides the layer management service interfaces through which layer management functions may be invoked.
 The PLME is also responsible for maintaining a database of managed objects pertaining to the PHY.

 The definitions will be part of a different project and provide the plan for that project or anticipated future project.